lexnederbragt/MBV3070-H19/0_Variables_Types.md

 ## How to do these exercises

-In this exercise you will see pyton code in gray boxes.
+In this exercise you will see python code in gray boxes.
 Try typing it in, and see what happens.
 You will also see some questions being asked through the exercise, try to answer those while you are working through them.
 These questions will either be gone through during the exercise, or at the beginning of the next exercise.

 ## The python interpreter

 Let's bring up the Python interpreter.
-You do this by first starting a command window on your windows machine.
-You do this by pressing the start button, and typing in 'cmd' in the search box and pressing enter.
-The result is a black window where you can type in things after a arrow symbol.
-Type in the word 'python', and press enter.
-This is what you see when you open the program:
+You do this by pressing the start button, and typing in 'python' in the search box.
+You will get several versions, you need to make sure that you open then one that gives you a python version 2.7 interpreter (the teacher will show you how) and pressing enter.
+The result is a  window where you can type in things after a arrow symbol.
+You will see something that resembles what you see below when you open the program.
+Please note: it should say Python 2.7, and not Python 3.something at the top:

 ```python
 Python 2.7.8 |Anaconda 2.1.0 (64-bit)| (default, Jul  2 2014, 15:12:11) [MS